hippylib/hippylib.github.io/src/research.md

 - Inversion for optical properties of biological tissues in quantitative optoacoustic tomography

+- Statistical treatment of inverse problems constrained by stochastic models

+- Accounting for model errors in inverse problems

 - Bayesian optimal experimental design for inverse problems in acoustic scattering

 - Inversion and control for CO<sub>2</sub> sequestration with poroelastic models